wafaicloud/dns-tool/README.md

 # Community DNS Tools

-A set of browser-based DNS tools for DigitalOcean Community.
+A set of browser-based DNS tools for WafaiCloud.

 ---